_reei-supplement:

 used for demonstration: in Fig. 9,

-Fig. 10, reei-sin-h-plot
+Fig. 10, reei-sin-h-plot,

-.
+reei-sin-i-plot and reei-sin-k-plot.
 The code to

-simulate fits with
+fits with

-in the code ) points per period
+(n in the code ) points per period

 goes something like this: